A traditional baby shower is not for everyone. So we have compiled 18 fun and original baby shower alternatives.

 Some of us love huge parties while others like a more intimate occasion.
-This list offers a baby shower to fit anybody’s personality and style.
+This list offers a celebration to fit anyone’s taste.
 These include;

-- Drive Through Baby Shower — Another way to celebrate a baby shower in the time of the pandemic is a drive-through baby shower.
-Once again due to social distancing rules, the traditional baby shower isn’t recommended and in some places gatherings are illegal.
-A drive-through baby shower is where the mum-to-be stands in the driveway while friends, relatives, and well-wishes drive to their house.
-Here they can stop, have a quick chat and leave a baby shower present if they wish, while the whole time keeping distance between the friend and mum to be.
+- Drive Through Baby Shower — Another way to celebrate during a pandemic is a drive-through baby shower.
+Due to lockdown regulations, a traditional baby shower isn’t recommended and in some places gatherings are illegal.
+A drive-through baby shower is where the mum-to-be stands in the driveway.
+Her friends, relatives, and well-wishes drive to their house.
+Here they can stop, have a quick chat while social distancing and leave a baby shower present if they wish.

-- Shower by Mail — The shower by mail is very similar to a virtual baby shower, although it’s more about gift-giving.
+- Shower by Mail — The shower by mail is like a virtual baby shower.
+Although it focuses on gift-giving.
 Here you post out your invites to attend a baby shower online.
-People would send gifts for you to open while online with them.
+People would send gifts for you to open while online.
 You can also play games and eat cake.
-If you are going to do this we’d recommend doing a full-blown virtual baby shower.
+If you are thinking of doing this we’d recommend doing a full-blown virtual baby shower.

-- Sip and See (Welcome Party) — Sometimes a traditional baby shower is just not possible.
-Whether it’s because of location, timing, or a pandemic like we are currently facing.
-This is where a sip-and-see party can be a nice alternative.
-The sip and see, or welcoming party is held shortly after the birth of the baby.
+- Sip and See (Welcome Party) — The sip and see or welcoming party is held shortly after the birth of the baby.
 It is normally held at the new parents’ home with the couple’s closest family and friends.
 This will give everyone deer to the parents a chance to meet the new baby.
 Some light drinks and snacks are also provided.

-- Stocking the Nursery Party — You may be financially secure or not want your guests to spend lots of money on gifts.
-If so, a stocking the nursery party would be a good alternative for you.
-This is designed as a small get-together where people give you consumable gifts.
-Specifically, items that you constantly buy after the baby arrives.
+- Stocking the Nursery Party — You may not want your guests to spend lots of money on gifts.
+If so stocking the nursery party would be a good alternative for you.
+This is designed as a small get-together where people give you consumable items.
+Specifically, products that you are constantly buying after the baby arrives.
 Think nappies, rusks, wipes, bibs, and dummies.
 For ideas visit our baby shopping list.

-- Jack and Jill (boys and girls) party — A Jack and Jill or boys and girls baby shower is similar to a traditional shower except it is for both men and women.
+- Jack and Jill (boys and girls) party — A Jack and Jill or boys and girls baby shower is where you invite men and women to the baby shower.
 They are quite common for an engagement party but aren’t as popular for baby showers.
-The benefit to having a coed shower is that all your family and friends can celebrate the upcoming birth together.
+I love this idea as all your friends get to attend, not just the women.

 - Dinner party — Large gatherings and parties might not be your thing so you may choose something a little more intimate.
 A dinner party with your closest friends and family could be the perfect solution for you.
-This would also take less organising and choosing the venue a lot easier.
+This would also take less organising and choosing the baby shower venue would be a lot easier.

-- Baby Que — A Baby Que is a unisex celebration that is normally held in a backyard.
-It’s a less formal affair and is a relaxed atmosphere with a few drinks and a barbecue.
-For a baby que you can still do some of the traditional things like gift-giving and baby shower games.
+- Baby Que — A Baby Que is a unisex celebration that is normally held in a backyard or park.
+It’s less formal and a more relaxed atmosphere with a few drinks and a barbecue.
+For a baby que, you can still do some of the traditional things like gift-giving and baby shower games.

 - Surprise Baby Shower — The surprise shower can be a fun way to celebrate with the mum-to-be.
-It also takes away some of the stress of her thinking about the baby shower.
-Some people don’t like surprises so this kind of shower isn’t suitable for everyone.
+It also takes away the stress of her thinking about the baby shower.
+Some people don’t like surprises so this isn’t for everyone.

 - Spa Party — Treat the mum to be and her family and friends to a spa party.
 Ideal for spending time in a relaxed atmosphere with her closest friends and family.
 All the while being pampered.